tarantool/tarantool/doc/sphinx/book/replication/index.rst

 computer and the replica on a different computer is very common and provides two benefits: FAILOVER (because if the master goes down then the replica can take over), or LOAD BALANCING (because clients can connect to either the master or the replica for select requests).
+Sometimes the replica may be configured with the additional parameter :ref:`read_only = true <box-cfg-read-only>`.

 =====================================================================
                     Monitoring a Replica's Actions